use-llm

 The bot continues to synthesize and play speech by sentences until it receives the entire text from LLM.

-After transitioning to the state, the bot immediately starts preparing text and speech for llmRequest
+After transitioning to the state, the bot immediately starts preparing text and speech for llmRequest.

 LLM and speech synthesis limits might be charged even if the user ends the call before the bot plays the speech.